 Instead of only showing the issues, we also provide coping mechanisms.
 People with these conditions don’t stop living because of it, but rather learn and develop strategies to overcome the struggles.
 We provide users with objects that can be employed to reduce the effects of sensory overload.

 Get the job!
-An immersive simulation of sensory overload Inproceedings Forthcoming3DUI Contest
+An immersive simulation of sensory overload Proceedings Article

-2020 IEEE Conference on Virtual Reality and 3D User Interfaces Abstracts and Workshops (VRW), IEEE, Forthcoming.
+In: 2020 IEEE Conference on Virtual Reality and 3D User Interfaces Abstracts and Workshops (VRW), IEEE, 2020.